How do I start a divorce attorney Omaha action?

 The law in Omaha, Nebraska is clear that spousal support is not to equalize income or to punish a party.
 Instead of spousal support while the case is pending (temporary spousal support), sometimes the Court will order a party to pay a certain expense instead, such as the mortgage payment.

 Who gets the house in the Omaha divorce?

 The Court uses many factors to determine who to award the home.
 A parties’ ability to refinance the home into their sole name after the divorce is a major consideration.
 Proof of being able to refinance the home into their sole name can help convince the Court to award the home to that party.

 Other times, the Court is influenced by what makes sense in the overall asset division.
 If the home was owned by one party prior to the marriage, they are more likely to be awarded it.
 The party living in the home at the time of the divorce is more likely to be awarded it, especially if the children are also residing in the home.

 Fowler & Kelly Law, L.L.P.
 Law Firm | Divorce Attorney Omaha

 Child Custody | Child Support | Divorce Lawyers Omaha

 - child custody, or child support action

 Shouldn’t you hire a divorce and family law attorney in Omaha you can count on?
 Because trial is not always the best option, our clients also count on us to fight for them at all the pretrial stages of their case.
 We work to resolve issues outside of the courtroom when possible to keep costs low and tensions to a minimum.

-If you are faced with a divorce, child custody, or child support action, contact Fowler & Kelly Law, LLP, the best Divorce Attorney Omaha.
+If you are faced with a divorce, child custody, child support action or any other family law cases in Omaha, contact Fowler & Kelly Law, LLP, the best Divorce Attorney in Omaha, Nebraska